how-to-read-statement-cashflow

 Debt Repayment

-As the name suggests, this is the amount that the company has paid back its debts.
+As the name suggests, this is the amount the company has repaid its debts (Paro AI).

 Dividends paid:

 This is the amount that the company has paid to the shareholders.
-In the example above, the company has paid $980,000.
+In the example above, the company has spent $980,000.

-Other financing activities refer to the company’s money raised through getting a new debt.
+Other financing activities refer to the company’s money raised through issuing new debt.
 In the example above, Oceanaides Intl has raised $1697,000 in debt.

 The subtotal shows the net cash used by (or provided by) financing activities.